Charleo85/SIS-Rebuild/README.md

 Project 6
 ---------

+**If you are grading this project, please read this section for our project 6 features.**

 #### Load Balancing
 - HAProxy
 	- The popular open-source load balancer [HAProxy](https://en.wikipedia.org/wiki/HAProxy) was used to round-robin load balance